 of religious festivals’ by Hindu Janajagruti Samiti at Nandurbar

-Nandurbar – Volunteers of some Ganeshotsav mandals collect donations like extortion money for celebration of religious festivals.
+Nandurbar – Volunteers of some Ganeshotsav mandals collect donations by extorting money for celebrating religious festivals.
 In group celebration of festivals taking advantage of the crowd, obscene behaviour is displayed in front of women.
 Such anti-social elements should be handed over to the police.
 As per Scriptures the idol of Deity Ganesh should be made of clay with medium height.
-Instead of film songs discourses, ballads (powada), narration of the glory of God in poetic form (kirtans), chanting, competition of recitation of Shri Ganapati Atharvashirsha etc. and such programmes based on nation and Dharma awakening should be organised is what Sanatan Sanstha Sadguru Nandakumar Jadhva said when addressing the workshop for co-ordination of group celebration of religious festivals.
+Instead of film songs discourses, ballads (powada), kirtans, chanting, competition of recitation of Shri Ganapati Atharvashirsha etc. and such programmes based on nation and Dharma awakening should be organised is what Sanatan Sanstha Sadguru Nandakumar Jadhav said when addressing the workshop for coordinating the group celebration of religious festivals.

 The workshop commenced with blowing of the conch.
 Sadguru Nandakumar Jadhav lit the oil lamp to inaugurate the workshop.
 Mr. Sunil Sonar of Shri Baba Ganapati Mandal and Dr. Narendra Patil of Hindu Janajagruti Samiti were present.
-Volunteer of Hindu Janajagruti Samiti from Dhule, Mr. Sachin Vaidya explained the objectives of the workshop.
+Mr. Sachin Vaidya of Hindu Janajagruti Samiti from Dhule, explained the objectives of the workshop.
 Then Dr. Narendra Patil provided guidance on the ‘need to celebrate a religious festial in an ideal manner from the social, national and religious perspectives’.
 Miss Rageshree Deshpande of Hindu Janajagruti Samiti spoke on ‘How mandals can contribute towards formation of a Hindu nation through group celebration of religious festivals’.

 In all 73 office bearers and volunteers from 28 mandals and 1 organisation from Nandurbar, Navapur, Taloda and Kolda attended the workshop.